vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/hindutva/misc/life_of_lokamAnya_tilak_athalye/21_THE_END.md

 Rs.
 3,00,000 ^has been made by Mr. A. B. Godrej^

-Proprietor of the Godrej, Boyce Manufacturing Com- pany.
-It is earmarked for the (i) eradiction of the liquor traffic in India and (2) the elevation of the de- pressed classes.
+Proprietor of the Godrej, Boyce Manufacturing Com###pany.
+It is earmarked for the (i) eradiction of the liquor traffic in India and (2) the elevation of the de###pressed classes.